collapsed-stacks/startups/questions/1191/how-many-shares-lower-salary-is-worth.md

 - tagged: `stock-options`, `partnership`
 - score: 8

-<p>Founder of a startup or at least the idea owner asked me how we could work together?
+Founder of a startup or at least the idea owner asked me how we could work together?
 He would hire me as CFO for his idea, but can only pay 1/3 of the standard salary of an iOS develoler.
 But he would give me portion of the incomes we earn through In-App puchases.
 What do you think, what is a reasonable proportion I could accept from income?
 All income would come through App Store purchases.
-I am the only developer, his contribution is the basic idea and to help my work with new impression, provide the features, specifications to implement, testing the app, check out market and so on.</p>
+I am the only developer, his contribution is the basic idea and to help my work with new impression, provide the features, specifications to implement, testing the app, check out market and so on.

-<p>At the end I have to say / argue about a certain percentage i.e. 10%, 20% ..
+At the end I have to say / argue about a certain percentage i.e. 10%, 20% ..
 90%.
 But I do not know which one is the most reasonable.
 I do not see / I can not say to much about my expectations / risk etc., so I need an easy approach, argumentation.
 Like: If I would get full salary available on market that 0% of the income I would ask for.
 Now I get only 30% of market salary, so I would ask for 70% of the incomes.
-Any opinion about it?</p>
+Any opinion about it?

 ## Answer 1200